Cirromulus/vl53l0x-arduino/README.md

 Several example sketches are available that show how to use the library.
 You can access them from the Arduino IDE by opening the "File" menu, selecting "Examples", and then selecting "VL53L0X".
 If you cannot find these examples, the library was probably installed incorrectly and you should retry the installation instructions above.

 ## ST's VL53L0X API and this library

+The original version from pololu can be found [here](https://github.com/pololu/vl53l0x-arduino).

 Most of the functionality of this library is based on the [VL53L0X API](http://www.st.com/content/st_com/en/products/embedded-software/proximity-sensors-software/stsw-img005.html) provided by ST (STSW-IMG005), and some of the explanatory comments in the code are quoted or paraphrased from the API source code, API user manual (UM2039), and the VL53L0X datasheet.
 For more explanation about the library code and how it was derived from the API, see the comments in VL53L0X.cpp.